MGDS-PET/website/content/pages/components/cases/3DprintedCases.rst

 --------------------------------------------------

 - What forms are most appropriate for housing electronic components?
+- Are simple geometric forms more appropriate than organic forms for this purpose?
 - How can parameterized CAD models be created that allow easy design refinement and iteration?
-- It is possible to have both organic form and parametrization of dimension?
+- It is possible to have both organic form and parametrization of dimensions?
-- Do simple geometric forms lend themselves to the housing of electronic components?

 Components